MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

 ### Requirements

 - Trusted Root Certificates Management requires a Microsoft Tunnel for Mobile Application Management license.
 To learn more visit: [Microsoft Tunnel with Mobile Application Management].
 - Configure Intune App Configuration profiles to deliver trusted root certificates to line of business apps and Edge on Android.
-See: [Use Microsoft Tunnel VPN with Android devices that don't enroll with Microsoft Intune].
+For more information, see [Microsoft Tunnel for Mobile Application Management for Android](..\protect\microsoft-tunnel-mam-android.md).

 > [!NOTE]
 > Trusted Root Certificates Management can be used independently of Microsoft Tunnel VPN Gateway, however you must license Microsoft MAM Tunnel for use.